moeseth/myanmar_numeral_converter/README.md

-* Feel free to leave comments since this is my first time works with Myanmar unicodes.
+* Feel free to leave comments since this is my first work with Myanmar unicodes.